keptn/keptn.github.io/content/docs/concepts/architecture/index.md

   ```
   as well as the JSON event body.

-#### Summary of behavior of NATS for Keptn on a multi-cluster instance:
+## Summary of behavior of NATS for Keptn on a multi-cluster instance:

 The execution plane is really just a namespace or cluster other than where the control plane runs.
 The distributor was originally designed to work for both the control plane and the remote execution planes
-but, for recent releases, execution plane services use
+but, for recent releases, most execution plane services use
 [go-sdk](https://github.com/stellar/go/blob/master/docs/reference/readme.md) rather than the distributor.

-However, services on the execution plane can still communicate over NATS
+Services that use `go-sdk` on the execution plane can communicate over NATS
 but the execution plane distributor polls the NATS subjects using the Keptn API.
 It polls the NATS subjects using HTTPS (polling the `/api/v1/event` endpoint) on the control plane.